President Akufo-Addo slams Minority for stance on national ID

 “I do not think I say anything contentious if I state here that it is well known that many non-Ghanaians are in possession of voters cards that they obtained by offering NHIS cards as proof of identity,” he said.

-The President said it was generally accepted that the terms of the NHIS made it attractive to people of
+The President said it was generally accepted that the terms of the NHIS made it attractive to people of countries and that many had signed on to benefit from the free health care provided under the scheme.

 He explained that it was for that reason that the Supreme Court handed down a ruling that the NHIS card should not be used as a form of identification to register for a voters ID card.